serghiou/betterscience.github.io/joinus.md

 Subscribe to our mailing list for updates, news and events [here](https://mailman.stanford.edu/mailman/listinfo/reproducible-science)!

 ### Contribute

-We are in desperate need of hands!
+We are super keen for more hands!
 If keen to contribute in any way, email us [here](mailto:sstelios@stanford.edu)!

 <br>